ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 you have to fight a constant stream of reports about small corner case issues and deal with platform-specific tweaks and hacks (stuff [like this](https://github.com/ggez/ggez/issues/587), for example).
-It can consume surprisingly large amount of time.
+It can consume surprisingly large amounts of time.
 But what's is more important for a hobby project, it also sucks too much fun out of the development process.